1965 – Centennial Concert Hall, Winnipeg, Manitoba

 Stark glass box without plinth or parapet, hitting the ground cleanly at streetlevel.

-At 117 metres and 31 floors, this tower decimates the surrounding streetscapes, rendering them soulless at street level.
+At 117 metres and 31 floors, this tower decimated the surrounding streetscapes at construction, removing a variety of commercial buildings.

 Designed as the corporate headquarters, the building is a large square in plan with large uninterupted expanses of stone facing.